 During the months from October to April of every year there are 6 lectures or presentations on genealogical or local historical subjects.
 To the attendees these lectures provide insights and ideas for their own genealogical research.
 For details see: OGF-Lectures.

-For our members we publish a genealogical journal ‘Oldenburgische Familienkunde’ .
+For our members we publish a genealogical journal ‘Oldenburgische Familienkunde’.
 In this journal we cover a broad scope of research summaries, details on new genealogical sources and other subjects of common interest to society members.
-The ‘Oldenburgische Familienkunde’ is published in 4 books per year.
+Until 2009 the ‘Oldenburgische Familienkunde’ was published in 4 books per year.
 Sometimes 2 books are combined into a double-issue.
-We have regularly published for over 40 years.
+We have regularly published this way for 50 years.
+Since 2009, the ‘Oldenburgische Familienkunde’ is publish as yearbook instead of 4 single brochures.
 Most of the books are still available.
-See list of available publications: OGF-publications.
+See list of available publications at OGF-publications.
 Available publications can be ordered at our Online-Shop.

-Our library as well as many research results of our members are located at the Staatsarchiv Oldenburg, Damm 43.
+Our library as well as many research results of our members are located at the Niedersächsiche Landesarchiv Oldenburg, Damm 43.
 They can be consulted there during office hours (ask for: Bestand OGF).
 In order to prepare for a productive use of the archive, we have prepared a book titled ‚Bücherverzeichnis OGF’.
 It contains 5000 titles, with ancestry charts, descendency charts and other genealogical material included.
-This Catalog shows the inventory.
-Currently, our library is going to be integrated into the online catalog ↑ of the Staatsarchiv Oldenburg.
+This Catalog shows the inventory until 2001.
+Currently, our library is integrated into the online catalog ↑ of the Nieders.
+Landesarchiv Oldenburg.

 Conversion of church registers: